 September 17 to December 9, 2007

-Mircea Cantor (born 1977, Romania, lives and works in Cluj Napoca, Romania, Paris) often mines the territory of conceptual and performance art associated with Alan Kaprow, Joseph Beuys and Andy Warhol.
-The artist, who is also a co-founder of Version, a journal devoted to the interface of culture, sociology, music, philosophy, and natural sciences, resists restricting his work to a singular style or medium.
+Mircea Cantor (b.
+1977, Romania; lives and works in Cluj-Napoca, Romania, and Paris) often mines the territory of conceptual and performance art associated with Alan Kaprow, Joseph Beuys, and Andy Warhol.
+The artist, who is also a cofounder of Version, a journal devoted to the interface of culture, sociology, music, philosophy, and natural sciences, resists restricting his work to a singular style or medium.
 To date, his works have explored a wide range of topics and include photography, installation, sculpture, and short films.
-When questioned about the function of art during an interview with critic Boris Groys, Cantor replied “Art is like a playground.”
+When questioned about the function of art during an interview with critic Boris Groys, Cantor replied, “Art is like a playground.”

 The Hirshhorn’s Black Box presents recent film and video works by a diverse range of emerging and established international artists.
-This presentation is organized by Associate Curator Kelly Gordon.
-Films run continuously during Museum hours.
+This presentation was organized by Associate Curator Kelly Gordon.
+Films ran continuously during Museum hours.
 Support for the Black Box program is provided in part by Lawrence Cohen/Ringler Associates.